tristanbettany/WaysOfWorking/README.md

 may recieve requests from the business to perform these tasks once the application is live, and you'll be pleased you made those commands then.

+### Pair coding

+Pair coding is not or everyone and doesnt work in all teams.
+It can sometimes require a strong bond and similar working style between 2 developers.
+When this rare situation is found it should be encouraged for solving complex issues and debugging difficult mystical problems.
+THe power of 2 minds working together can be far better than 1 mind going round and round in circles.

+### Design and architechture

+Use the right tool for the right job, do not use tools just because it is new and on trend as that can lead to technical debt and/or security issues in the future.
+Make sure to use design patterns when they are needed to solve a problem, and don't use the business you work for as a testing ground for new un-proven design patterns that may not solve your problem.

+## Pull Requests

+### Submitting

+### Commenting

+### Merging

+## Code of Conduct

+Generally be good to one another, have time for your fellow developer and they will have time for you.